Economic Importance of fungi

-- There is known to be two different types of fermentation and the difference is due to the strains of yeast used.
+- There are known to be two different types of fermentation and the difference is due to the strains of yeast used.
 In bottom-fermenting beers, the yeast settles as sludge at the bottom of the brewing vessel, whereas it floats at the top in top-fermenting beers at the end of the fermentation process.

-- Wine is the fermentation product of monosaccharides which is typically fruit juices and especially the must of grapes.
+- Wine is the fermentation product of monosaccharides which are typically fruit juices and especially the must of grapes.
 The must of grapes is either fermented directly, relying on the natural yeast flora of the grapes or a pure yeast starter culture is added at a high concentration so that it can suppress the wild yeasts.

 - Sake production involves the conversion of rice starch into monosaccharides involving yeast which are then fermented into ethanol.

 Mushrooms and truffles are used as food due to their high protein content.